ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 ![Active/Active](images/solution39/Active-passive.png)

 Requests are served from the active site.
 In the event of an outage or application failure, pre-application work is performed to make the standby data center ready to serve the request.
-Switching from the active to the passive data centre is a time-consuming operation.
+Switching from the active to the passive data center is a time-consuming operation.
 Both **recovery time objective** (RTO) and **recovery point objective** (RPO) are higher compared to the active/active configuration.

 ### Disaster recovery with three regions